 Proper Use of Utensils in Fine Dining Etiquette defines the standard of elegance, precision, and cultural refinement expected in formal dining environments.

-We recognize that mastery of utensil etiquette is not merely about following rules, but about demonstrating confidence, respect, and social awareness at the table.
+We recognize that mastery of utensil etiquette is not merely about following rules; instead, it demonstrates confidence, respect, and social awareness at the table.

-In formal settings, every fork, knife, and spoon has a deliberate purpose and placement.
-We rely on these conventions to navigate multi-course meals with ease, maintain composure, and communicate silently with service staff.
+In formal settings, every fork, knife, and spoon serves a deliberate purpose and follows precise placement.
+Therefore, we rely on these conventions to navigate multi-course meals with ease, maintain composure, and communicate silently with service staff.

 The Philosophy Behind Fine Dining Etiquette

 Fine dining etiquette is built on order and intention.
-Every utensil has a purpose, every placement a meaning.
+Specifically, every utensil has a purpose, and every placement carries meaning.

 Understanding the Place Setting